SAMUELLAHANNAH/zero_day/README.md

-# Vargrant - or - how to code in your local computer
+# Vagrant - or - how to code in your local computer

 ## Learning Objectives

-At the end of this project, your are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 * What is a virtual machine

-* What is vargrant
+* What is Vagrant

-* Who wrote vargrant
+* Who wrote Vagrant

 * What is Ubuntu